turbobabr/duplicator/README.md

 ## Version history

-* 7/9/2014: v1.0.0 - First version!
+**Duplicator 1.0.0: 7/9/2014**
+– Initial Release

 ## Feedback

-If you discover any issue or have any suggestions for improvement of the plugin, please [open an issue](https://github.com/turbobabr/duplicator/issues) or find me on twitter @turbobabr.
+If you discover any issue or have any suggestions for improvement of the plugin, please [open an issue](https://github.com/turbobabr/duplicator/issues) or find me on twitter [@turbobabr](http://twitter.com/turbobabr).

 ## License